greedymelon/philosophers/README.md

 no philosophers should die;

 # *challenges*
-Data races: writing on a shared variable.
+*Data races:* writing on a shared variable.
 In my case: the variable that keeps track of if a philosopher died, and the variable that keeps track of eating times.
-Deadlock: two threads waiting for the same resource, that it's never released.
-In my case: none;
+*Deadlock:* two threads waiting for the same resource, that it's never released.
+In my case: none.
-Synchronization: threads not synchronized well.
+*Synchronization:* threads not synchronized well.
 In my case uneven N of philosophers, the last one was not able to eat in time.